mightypirate1/DRL-Tetris/README.md

 The pre-defined settings on the master branch plays with only the O- and the L-piece to speed up training (pieces set to [0,6]).

-> Quickest way to enable all pieces is to comment out the line in "thread_train.py" that reduces it to O and L:
+> Quickest way to enable all pieces is to comment out the line  that reduces it to O and L, in the experiment-file you intend to use (e.g. "experiments/sixten_base.py"):
 > ```
 > # "pieces" : [0,6],
 > ```